orionrobots/orionrobots.github.io/_posts/2007-11-25-genetic-algorithm-simulation.md

 For instructions read the readme at <https://github.com/orionrobots/browser_genetic_simulation/tree/master>

-## Warnings with GA's as problem solvers.
+## Warnings with GAs as problem solvers

 The first is that the solutions they come up with are not that likely to be human readable.
 Expect spaghetti code, and craziness like reusing the same piece of memory in 6 completely different but beneficially and incidentally related ways.
 The code will solve the problem, but not really in the way you would expect.